This Tableau Accelerator allows you to:

 - Lost Time Injury Frequency Rate (LTIFR): The frequency with which accidents occur during the workday for every million hours worked

 - Lost Time Injury Severity Rate (LTISR): The number of days of lost time per one million hours worked.
-Measures how critical the injuries and illnesses
+LTISR determines the degree of severity of worker injuries and illnesses

 - Total Lost Hours: Hours of absence because of a work-related illness or injury